Home / Wolf Spiders / Kauaʻi Cave Wolf Spider (Adelocosa anops)

 Adults

-Other characteristics: The wolf spiders generally have two big eyes, situated in the center of their eight eyes, but these species are different devoid of any eyes, which also earn them the name big-eyed or no-eyed wolf spider.
+• Other characteristics: The wolf spiders generally have two big eyes, situated in the center of their eight eyes, but these species are different and devoid of any eyes, which also earns them the name big-eyed or no-eyed wolf spider.

 Eggs

-Only 15 to 30 eggs are produced per clutch and the egg sac is carried by the mother till the time the spiderlings hatch.
+Only 15 to 30 eggs are produced per clutch and the egg sac is carried by the mother until the spiderlings hatch.

 Kauai Cave Wolf Spider Egg